 Invoca recommends that our customers opt out of automated call extensions, so you can continue to easily track and report on calls within Invoca.
-With automated call extensions, it is uncertain what landing page number AdWords will read and display in your ad if you’re using Invoca on your landing pages.
+With automated call extensions, it is uncertain what landing page number Google Ads will read and display in your ad if you’re using Invoca on your landing pages.
 Our concern is the potential to lose the call tracking ability should Google present the wrong number in those call extensions.
 We want all our customers to continue getting granular attribution for phone calls, as well as the advanced data we offer such as demographic data, voice signal data, and more.

 Here are instructions on how to opt-out: